supernovus/riml-spec/README.md

 | PHP | [riml/riml-parser](https://packagist.org/packages/riml/riml-parser) | A pure parser library.
 See [lum/lum-core](https://packagist.org/packages/lum/lum-core) for an example of a package that uses RIML to build routing configuration files. |
 | Node.js | [riml](https://www.npmjs.com/package/riml) | A pure-JS parser library. |

-## Development Notes

-The RIML specification, and indeed the two reference implementations are still in development, and not everything is finalized.
-Things in here may change before the final `1.0` specification is published, so if you are using RIML already, be aware of that.

-## Version Notes

-DRAFT-11 changes how the `!include` and `!includePath` statements determine if the filename is relative to the configuration directory or not.

-Also a few minor cleanups and clarifications.

 ## Property Definitions

 ### Global Properties